lookit/lookit-docs/docs/source/tutorial-protocol-exercises.rst

 * be comfortable finding information about advanced features to answer the questions "How do I do X" or "Is it possible to do X"
 * have a feel for the challenges to expect in writing your instructions and preparing your stimuli

-Remember, feel free to reach out in the Slack workspace or attend office hours if you have any trouble with these exercises.
+Remember, feel free to reach out in the Slack workspace if you have any trouble with these exercises.

 1. Add another test trial
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~